U8String/U8String/README.md

 // Prints "00:0A:14:1E"
 var joined = U8String.Join(':', [0, 10, 20, 30], "X2");

-// Format an interpolated string, Roslyn unrolls this into a special builder pattern
+// From an interpolated string, Roslyn unrolls this into a special builder pattern
-// which writes the data directly to UTF-8 buffer var formatted = U8String.Format($"Today is {DateTime.Now:yyyy-MM-dd}.");
+// which writes the data directly to UTF-8 buffer var formatted = new U8String($"Today is {DateTime.Now:yyyy-MM-dd}.");
 ```

 ## Evaluation